-Giessbach Falls are located in Brienz, just above Lake Brienz.
+Giessbach Falls is located near Brienz, just above Lake Brienz.
 The 14 tiers cascade down to the turquoise waters of Lake Brienz.
 You can walk under these beautiful waterfalls safely due to the prepared path.

-From Grandhotel Giessbach, you can walk quickly to the Giessbach Falls.
+From Grandhotel Giessbach, you can walk quickly to Giessbach Falls.

 If you would like to read more about Giessbach Falls, check out our article Giessbach Falls Near Interlaken, Switzerland.